twota/terms-of-service-and-privacy-policy/README.md

 ▪Your physical or electronic signature.

 7. Privacy
 Your use of “twota”  is subject to our Privacy Policy.
-By using the app, you consent to our collection, use, and disclosure of your personal information as described therein (Please read carefully "Privacy Policy" section in this page).
+By using the app, you consent to our collection, use, and disclosure of your personal information as described therein (Please read carefully the "Privacy Policy" section on this page).

 8. Safety and Security
 8.1 Reporting Users